Welcome from Fort Myers, FL.

-You may order tickets online through our website at: www.magnificatfortmyers.org
+You may order tickets online now for our October 20th and January 26th meals through our website at: www.magnificatfortmyers.org

 You may also order tickets by mailing a check along with the reservation form found below.
 Your check will serve as your receipt.

-Registration Form for March 3rd must be received by February 23, 2018.
+Registration Form for October 20th MUST be received by October 13, 2018.

 Guest(s) Name ______________________________________________